MIT-LCP/mimic-website/content/mimictables/prescriptions.md

 # Important considerations

-* The table does *not* specify if an order was later cancelled as of MIMIC III v1.0.
+* The table does *not* specify if an order was later cancelled as of MIMIC-III v1.0.